MattGoldwater/no-package-manager-frontend-test/README.md

 To solve these problems developers turned to module bundlers, which let front-end developers use a module system to avoid adding global variables.
 This is explained in more detail here (https://wesbos.com/javascript-modules/).
 If you've already used ES modules and a module bundler in a project before you can stop reading that article at the header "Creating Your Own Modules."

 JavaScript module bundlers run in node on the back-end.
 That's why you can use a package manager for node to install packages.
-The module bundler will create the code, which will actually run on the browser.
+The module bundler will create the application or library code that will actually run on the browser.

 The workflow described in the wes bos blog post I linked to above is still common today, though [webpack](https://webpack.js.org/) and [parcel](https://parceljs.org/) have emerged as the two most popular module bundlers.